riyannode/Paylabs/README.md

 # PayLabs

-AI search/RSShub crawler + creator monetization platform.
+AI search/RSShub discovery + creator monetization platform.
 Every search is budgeted, every source is paid, every creator gets their share.

 **For users:** AI-powered source discovery.
 Ask a question, get answers backed by real sources from across the RSShub, with full transparency on what was searched, which sources were used, and what it cost.